 Myriam Klotz serves as the Director of the Spirituality Initiative at HUC-JIR/New York, where she coordinates the Spiritual Direction program and serves as a Spiritual Director.
 Klotz offers Spiritual Direction with the Institute for Jewish Spirituality.
 She was among the founding group of Spiritual Directors at RRC.

-Rabbi David Adelson
+Co-Director: Rabbi David Adelson

 David Adelson serves as Dean of Hebrew Union College-Jewish Institute of Religion in New York.
 He is a Spiritual Director and earned his Doctor of Ministry in Interfaith Clinical Education for Pastoral Ministry at HUC-JIR.
 He is active in the Reform Movement’s social justice initiatives.